 Rear-end collisions are caused by a variety of factors, but commonly occur due to issues of negligence such as distracted driving or failing to maintain a proper following distance.

-In most cases, the driver who rear-ends another vehicle is considered to be at fault—but that is not always the case.
-If it can be shown that a driver was rear-ended after negligently pulling out in front of another motorist, he or she would likely be found to be at least partially fault.
+In most cases, the driver who rear-ends another vehicle is considered to be at fault—but that’s not always the case.
+If it can be shown that a driver was rear-ended after negligently pulling out in front of another motorist, that driver would likely be found to be at least partially at-fault.
 The same is true if a driver makes a sudden unsafe lane change.